1 Definitions and Interpretations

 4.7 Digital marketing management & PPC media spend fees will be invoiced at the start of each month (a month in advance) to be paid within 30 days.
 All setup costs will be billed within the first month’s management fee invoice and payment will be due on receipt.
 The initial period will be 12 months, with a 3 full calendar month’s rolling notice period thereafter.
 Reductions in service after the initial period would also require the same notice.

 4.8 Your management fee enables you to send up to 2 emails per month unless otherwise stated.
-Any additional emails sent maybe charged extra setup time.
-Your send fees allow you to send to the maximum number of email addresses mentioned above per month.
-If these are not used within the month that they have been paid they can be rolled over by one month but then they will be lost.
+Any additional emails sent may be charged extra setup time.
+Your send fees (to third parties such as Mailchimp or Dotmailer) allow you to send to the maximum number of email addresses mentioned above per month.
 Any additional email addresses sent will be charged at an additional 1p per address.
-The email service is provided on a 12 month basis and includes a license to our own version of Dotmailer which can only be accessed and used through Wired Media.
-Your contract is with us and not with Dotmailer.
+The email service is provided on a 12 month basis.

-4.9 If no payment of PPC media spend is received for any given month your account maybe paused until adequate payment has been made.
+4.9 If no payment of media spend is received for any given month your account maybe paused until adequate payment has been made.
 If accounts are paused management fees still apply.
+This relates to Google Adwords, Facebook, Instagram, Linkedin ads etc.

 4.10 Hosting fees (including backup, monitoring, dns, email, server upgrades & security patches) and domain fees are invoiced annually and will automatically renew each year.
 To cancel this service we require one full calendar months written notice prior to the automatic renewal date (as per the invoice).
 We are unable to provide a refund for any hosting time remaining.
 A cancellation fee will be charged to cover our time to remove the website, data and any associated services.